 - When the Instant Pot finished cooking, press “CANCEL” and wait for the pressure to be released naturally.
 After, open the lid and press “SAUTE” button.
 Stir in corn starch mixed with a tablespoon of water.
 Cook for about a minute before turning off the pressure cooker completely.

 - Serve with rice!

-- This recipe was made in a 6 quart Instant Pot.
+- This recipe was developed for a 6 quart/6-liter Instant Pot.

 - The cooking time does not include time needed for the pressure cooker to build the pressure as well as the time needed to release it.
 Count with extra 30-40 minutes.

 - I usually release the pressure naturally but you can decrease the waiting time by doing the 10-minute natural pressure release instead.
 Just note that when it comes to curry dishes, it’s best to wait until the pressure drops naturally to avoid juices coming out of the steam valve.